 We were lucky to have Karen Day as the book club guest for Music Lovers as her group of friends entered middle school and faced tough transitions and anxieties.
 This is the perfect summer chapter book for any girl entering 6th grade.

-Violet Raines Almost Got Struck By Lightening by Danette Haworth
+Violet Raines Almost Got Struck By Lightning by Danette Haworth

 But Violet’s world is turned upside down when Melissa moves to town from big city Detroit.
 All of a sudden Violet’s supposed to want to wear makeup, and watch soap operas, and play Truth or Dare!
 It’ll take the help of Violet’s friends, her Momma, a few run-ins with lightning, and maybe even Melissa, for Violet to realize that growing up doesn’t have to mean changing who you are.

-Another entering 6th grade gem, I love all the characters and the fact that, though they all love each other, they still experience friendship issues as they sort through the complications of a boy/girl friendship and triangulating a best girl friendship from 2 to 3.
+Another entering 6th-grade gem, I love all the characters and the fact that, though they all love each other, they still experience friendship issues as they sort through the complications of a boy/girl friendship and triangulating the best girl friendship from 2 to 3.

-Books that Spend the Summer in the Civil Rights Movement
+Books during the Summer of the Civil Rights Movement

 Freedom Summer by Deborah Wiles